Ezhilisai/airlinesrapidticketsale/README.md

-# Bookaflight
+# FlySmart

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3. and upgraded to 7.3.5 up-to-date.

 ## Development server